tlalexandre/raphael-silva/README.md

   - Every field in the form is required to avoid empty messages, names or email.
 Each input also has the autocomplete feature which allows the user to complete the form faster.

   ![ContactMe](https://user-images.githubusercontent.com/120526785/236821465-5707b754-eb70-4a5c-bace-c763ce7c0b65.png)

+- Future Implementations on the page
+  -Use Javascript to put animations on the 3D shadows on the Home page.
+  -Use Javascript to change the layout of the gallery, with names of the creations written, that would display the creation on hover.

 ### Validator Testing